Blog

 Linoleic Acid

-Often contained in plant-based cooking oils often contain linoleic acid and linoleic acid is more commonly available than ALA.
+Often contained in plant-based cooking oils, linoleic acid is more commonly available than ALA.
 Unfortunately, a diet with too much linoleic acid can inhibit the conversion of ALA (and other omega-3s) into complex omega-3s that are vital for optimal health.
 This results in increased inflammation, nutrient deficits, and metabolic issues.
-Increased dietary consumption of LA may also promote the formation of arachidonic acid and pro-inflammatory eicosanoids, however, evidence is lacking to support this theory.[40]
+Increased dietary consumption of LA may also promote the formation of arachidonic acid and pro-inflammatory eicosanoids; however, evidence is lacking to support this theory.[43]

 Epidemiological studies confirm that diets with moderate linoleic acid intakes (1-2%) are mostly associated with beneficial health outcomes[44].
 It is theorized that the ratio of omega-6:omega-3 in the diet ought to be 1-3:1-2.
 Consuming minimally processed whole foods and a variety of healthy cooking fats and oils are able to maintain this ratio naturally.
 Refined foods found in the standard Western diet often obscure this ratio to anywhere between 15-16.7 omega-6: 1 omega-3.[45]